x3haloed/peer-deploy/README.md

 ```

 ### Discover and view status
-From the TUI, peers discovered via mDNS will show up automatically.
+From the web UI, peers discovered via mDNS will show up automatically.
 Or use the command:
 ```bash
 realm status
 ```